See the world in a whole new way,

 learning to edit, and keeping it simple

 Painting outdoors gives you so many options.
 It is sometimes difficult to decide what to paint or how to feature the subject you are passionate about.
 Learn the art of finding simple scenes, how to edit more complex scenes, and how to train your eye to look for certain visual cues to help you create three-dimensional paintings.
-We will practice these techniques by drawing sketches of the breathtaking Colorado landscapes we will explore during the week.
+We will practice these techniques by drawing sketches of the breathtaking New Mexico landscapes we will explore during the week.

 Create useful thumbnail sketches

 Thumbnail sketching actually speeds up the painting process as well as helping to explore design alternatives, teach simplification, and build confidence.
 Participants will create several actual sketches step by step along with the instructor and learn to compose the landscape/subject in terms of masses and shapes using a limited value scale.
 The goal is to learn how to design simple value compositions.